ExpediaGroup/beekeeper/README.md

 1. Scheduler Apiary - An application that schedules paths and metadata for deletion in a shared database, with one table for unreferenced paths and another for expired metadata.
 2. Path Cleanup - An application that perform deletions of unreferenced paths.
 3. Metadata Cleanup - An application that perform deletions of expired metadata.
-4. Beekeeper API - An application that allows users to see what metadata and paths are in the database.
+4. Beekeeper API - A REST API that allows users to see what metadata and paths are in the database.

 ## Beekeeper Architecture